 Going a little deeper, the sensation of textures is the result of how thousands of tiny sensors in the finger, called mechanoreceptors, send signals to the brain.
 These receptors emit their signal with a rhythm, pretty much like us tapping the foot when listening to music.
 These thousands tapping, changing continuously while we explore a surface with different velocities, is interpreted by the brain as a unique texture.

 This is all pretty complicated, and scientists didn’t yet figure it out completely, but one thing is clear!
 One of the most important information is in the spatial period of the haptic texture, or the spatial periods of the textures!
 Yes, there are multiple of them.

-Interhaptics allows to create haptic textures with up to 16 different spatial periods, also called haptics tones.
+Interhaptics allows creating haptic textures with up to 16 different spatial periods, also called haptics tones.
 For now, it seems more than enough to create compelling experiences with haptic texture design in extended reality.

 The Interhaptics engine then calculates the right haptic textures signal as a function of the kind of texture and body part displacement.

-In our Demo, we created a specific section where 6 different haptic textures design are represented.
+In our Demo, we created a specific section where 6 different haptic textures designs are represented.
 This is just an example of how haptic textures can enrich an XR experience.

 Each brick in the image above has its proper haptic textures design in extended reality.
 There is a haptic spike on the edges to define the hollow between the bricks.
 This haptic texture repeats itself for each brick.

-All the three wood representations are different in their consistence.
+All three wood representations are different in their consistency.
 However, the haptic textures serve the same purpose, namely to represent the hollow between the wooden strips.
 Indeed, it is through haptic feedback that you understand the difference in composition between each plank of wood.